developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When no Android Package Name is specified, the intent becomes an Implicit Intent and the intent might be sent to any application or service that has registered its ability to handle that intent.
 This can increase flexibility and is often used when the intent being sent requires no sensitive data and when it might be desirable to dynamically control which application or service is ultimately invoked to handle that intent.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class
+### Action Add Mapping Behavior Type Send Intent Class

 This Managed Configuration allows an Administrator using an EMM to specify the Class identifying a component within an application or service to invoke when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name** is specified.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI
+### Action Add Mapping Behavior Type Send Intent Data URI

 This Managed Configuration allows an Administrator using an EMM to specify a Uniform Resource Identifier (URI) that identifies some data, in the form of a resource on the device (i.e. a file in the device file system) or off the device (i.e. a resource available through a network) that should be utilized by the application or service invoked by the intent.

 Whether the intended recipient of the intent expects a URI to be specified as part of the intent or not is up to that recipient and/or the definition of the intent that recipient is designed to consume.

-### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Flags
+### Action Add Mapping Behavior Type Send Intent Flags

 This Managed Configuration allows an Administrator using an EMM to specify intent flags to be set for the intent to be sent.